mahfuzsust/mahfuzsust.github.io/source/_posts/scaling-collaborative-editor.md

       - app03
 {% endcodeblock %}

-## Deployment
+## Deployment strategy
 After figuring out all the tweaks and improvements, we can deploy our service to the cloud infrastructure.
 There can be separate front end and backend application to support our application.

 For a production ready application, checklist of workloads needs to be done before going live.
 1. Deploy our front end application behind Content Delivery Network(CDN) which will support scaling across the global regions and caches the content for faster response
 2. Deploy our services inside a cluster handling load.
 3. Autoscale service container based on parameters
 4. Autoscale server instance based on paramerters like CPU usage, Memory
 5. Log and monitor requests and act on regular feedback

-## Improvement
+## Final product
 Let's define some requirement to roll out our application to end users.
 These are some of the basic features can be added or we'll do a system design for them.
 1. User can authenticate and authorize
 2. Realtime collaborative editing